malubarreto/365daysofcode/README.md

 Day 19 (03/08/2024): I finished the section 8 about matplotlib.

 Day 20 (04/08/2024): I learned about local and global scope and did a project about number guessing.

+Day 21 (05/08/2024): I learned about debugging and did a higher or lower game about influencers on Instagram.
+I also started the project about coffee machine.